thuytien-binhthuan/vui-hoc-cung-AI/README.md

    - Read the incoming `question` from the request body.
    - Construct a child-friendly prompt, e.g.:
      ```js
-     const prompt = `You are a friendly tutor for Grade 1 students.
+     const prompt = `You are a friendly tutor for Elementary level students.

 Student asks: "${question}"